litedatum/litedatum-blog/_posts/2025-07-17-Rule-Driven-Schema-Validation.md

 - **Rule-driven**: Configure validation logic through JSON files, not code
 - **Flexible deployment**: Works in both batch and streaming contexts
 - **Fast feedback**: Get validation results in seconds, not hours
+- **Schema validation**: Comprehensive schema drift detection with the [schema command](https://github.com/litedatum/validatelite/blob/main/docs/USAGE.md#the-schema-command---schema-validation)

 The next time someone changes a field type upstream, you'll catch it before it breaks your pipeline.
 Your data engineers will thank you, your analysts will trust their dashboards, and your finance team will get their morning reports on time.

 Ready to stop schema drift in its tracks?
 Start with a simple rule file and see how lightweight validation can solve heavyweight problems.

+## Further Reading

+- [What is Schema Drift?
+The Ultimate Guide: From Detection to Prevention](https://litedatum.com/what-is-schema-drift) - A comprehensive guide to understanding schema drift and how to move from detection to prevention

 ---